sandinmyjoints/zero-to-node/notes.md

 ## Slide 17 - Async

+* So now that we've laid out the app structure, I'm going to discuss one of the techniques used within the app: async control flow.
 * I looked at some early commits and found sync methods.
-* Sync is a problem because Node is single-threaded, so one blocking call can halt everything in the entire Node process.
+* Sync is a problem because Node is single-threaded, so one blocking call can halt everything in the entire Node process, or if not halt, then slow down.
 * Node is designed for async, everything in the std lib and the ecosystem supports async, and async works well in practice for web apps, so I wanted to be sure to use it.